Economics GH (ECON-GH)

 Typically offered Summer term

-This 70 contact hour course - which counts zero credits towards the MSc Economics - revises mathematical background for the Master of Science in Economics.
-Prerequisites are knowledge of Calculus and Multivariable Calculus.
-Beginning with a review of univariate differential calculus and optimization, the discussion moves to the basics of linear algebra, multivariate differential calculus and tools related to the constrained optimization of functions, the core concepts of this course.
-Additional topics will be covered including duality, fixed-point theorems, implicit function theorem and envelope theorems.
+This 25 lectures and 13 recitations course - which counts zero credits towards the MSc Economics - revises mathematical background for the Master of Science in Economics.
+Prerequisites are a knowledge of Calculus.
+Beginning with a review of univariate differential calculus and optimization, the discussion moves to the basics of linear algebra, multivariate differential calculus and tools related to optimization of functions.
 While this course is not a study of pure mathematics, several results will be presented with rigorous proofs.
-For each of the topic covered, economics applications will be introduced and solved in class.

 Grading: Graduate Abu Dhabi Pass/Fail